yangh567/level4-project/template/timelog.md

 ## 10 oct 2020 Saturday
 * *5 hours* working on reading the article about pan-cancer
 * *5 minutes* write timelog

+## 10 oct 2020 Sunday
+* *6 hours* working on understanding the workflow and the clustering method for project
+* *5 minutes* write timelog